Salt & Wind Travel

 Neapolitan Pizza

-The most famous style of this Naples Italy food is Pizza Margherita named after Queen Margherita of Savoy.
+The most famous style of this Naples Italy food is Pizza Margherita, named after Queen Margherita of Savoy.
 She visited Naples in 1889 and ordered an assortment of pizzas from the town’s famous pizza maker.
-Her favorite was the simple, tomato, mozzarella, and basil combo and her ringing endorsement led to a boom in pizza making.
+Her favorite was the simple tomato, mozzarella, and basil combo, and her ringing endorsement led to a boom in pizza making.

-As of December 2017, Unesco awarded world heritage status to Naples’ art of pizza-making proving that pizza has clearly found its place in the culinary history books.
-If you need suggestions or want to do a private pizza tour of Naples, contact us and we’ll help plan!
+A variant of this classic is pizza marinara, made with tomatoes, garlic, oregano, and extra virgin olive oil.
+As of December 2017, Unesco awarded world heritage status to Naples’ art of pizza-making, proving that pizza has found its place in the culinary history books.
+If you need suggestions or want to do a private pizza tour of Naples, contact us, and we’ll help plan!

 Sfogliatelle

-Fast forward a hundred years and the recipe landed in the hands of a pastry chef in Naples, who adapted it by creating a seashell shape.
+Fast forward a hundred years, and the recipe landed in the hands of a pastry chef in Naples, who adapted it by creating a seashell shape.
 After his adaptation, the pastry started popping up in pastry shops all around the city.
+While it may have been initially modeled after a monk’s hood or a seashell, sfogliatella means “layers” and refers to the many layers of the finished pastry.

-There are two types of sfogliatella worth checking out, the “frolla,” or smooth pastry, or the “riccia,” or curly dough.
+There are two types of sfogliatella worth checking out: the “frolla,” or smooth pastry, or the “riccia,” or curly dough.
 The sfogliatella riccia is the more famous pastry as it’s created with layers of dough stuffed with fillings, and when baking, the layers separate to create a crunchy exterior.

 The most classic version of the “riccia” is made with ricotta and a hint of lemon.
 If you want to be adventurous, order the one called Santa Rosa, which is topped with pastry cream and cherries.